Differential Microstrip Impedance Calculator

 Results

-To learn more about trace impedance calculators, Wadell’s equations, and some drawbacks of impedance calculators, read this article on single-ended microstrip impedance calculators.
+To learn more about trace impedance calculators, Wadell’s equations, and some drawbacks of differential impedance calculators, read this article on single-ended microstrip impedance calculators.

-When designing differential pairs and determining their impedance, it’s important to understand how coupling will affect the pair.
+When designing differential pairs and calculating their impedance, it’s important to understand how coupling will affect the pair.
 This is determined by the spacing between the pair as well as the width between the two traces.
 The single-ended impedance of each trace is important for termination, but the characteristic impedance is not the same as the single-ended impedance; the correct single-ended impedance is the odd-mode impedance listed above.
 Therefore, no matter how you plan to route your differential pairs, you should understand how coupling between the pairs creates deviations from characteristic impedance.

 Drawbacks of Analytical Impedance Calculators

-Impedance calculator tools are very useful for understanding how geometry affects the impedance of differential microstrips.
+Differential impedance calculator tools are very useful for understanding how geometry affects the impedance of differential microstrips.
 However, there are many important pieces of information that are not included in a typical differential microstrip impedance calculator:

 • Dispersion - The dielectric constant will be some function of frequency.
 The above value does not depend at all on frequency, but rather assumes a single frequency for a digital signal, which is incorrect.
 Learn More.